How Much Does a Sump Pump Cost to Install?

 Water-Powered

 A water-powered sump pump only needs water to work.
 Flowing water through the pipe creates suction that will drain the water out of the basement.
 The water flow commonly comes from the city’s water system.
 Some areas of the country are banning and eliminating water-powered sump pumps due to the amount of water waste.
 These types of pumps usually need to be inspected yearly by a licensed inspector.
-The average price of a water-powered sump pump is $100 to $390.
+The average price of a water-powered sump pump is $100 to $700.

 Battery-Powered

 A battery-powered sump pump operates on a marine-type, deep-cycle battery.
 These sump pumps can remove more water than a water-powered unit, and a smart app can monitor it.
-These efficient pumps can run from $120 to $300.
+These efficient pumps can run from $150 to $800.

-There are a few red flags that will alert you if a sump pump needs to be replaced.
+There are a few red flags that will alert homeowners if a sump pump needs to be replaced.
 If the basement is flooded, that is an obvious sign that the sump pump is not working correctly.
 If it’s making strange noises, is not working at all, or if the pump isn’t working while all the other electrical outlets in the house are, there may be an electrical issue inside the pump.

 Strange Noises

-The Sump Pump Is Broken
+Broken Sump Pump

 Electrical Issues